 Liquidations happen faster

 In stocks and commodities, brokers issue margin calls before closing your position.
-In crypto, there’s no warning—if your margin falls below the required level, your position is liquidated instantly.
+In crypto, there is no warning.
+If your margin falls below the required level, your position is liquidated instantly.
 And because crypto is volatile, this can happen much faster than in traditional markets.

 24/7 trading means no market resets

 Stock and commodity futures follow exchange hours.
 Crypto futures never stop trading.
-This means price swings can happen at any time—day or night, weekend or holiday.
-If you’re over-leveraged and asleep, a sudden price move could wipe you out before you wake up.
+This means price swings can happen at any time, day or night, weekend or holiday.
+If you are over-leveraged and asleep, a sudden price move could wipe you out before you wake up.

-The most popular crypto futures trading platforms, such as BYDFi and BTCC, give traders more flexibility, higher leverage, and 24/7 access.
-But that comes with higher liquidation risks, unpredictable funding costs, and zero safety nets.
-If you’re used to traditional markets, adjust your risk strategy before jumping in—because crypto doesn’t play by the same rules.
+Some crypto futures platforms, like BYDFi and BTCC, offer extreme leverage (up to 100x or higher) and 24/7 access.
+That flexibility comes with higher liquidation risks, unpredictable funding costs, and minimal safety nets compared to regulated traditional futures brokers.
+The higher the leverage available, the easier it is to lose your entire account.
+If you are used to traditional markets, adjust your risk strategy before jumping in because crypto does not play by the same rules.

 FAQ